 Canada serves two predominant roles in modern American discourse.
 It is the place where Americans threaten to move when things aren't going well at home (this is, perhaps surprisingly, true of both liberals and conservatives in America).
-It is also the butt of endless jokes, generally involving Canada being America's hat or Toronto's crack-smoking mayor or Robin Sparkles.
+It is also the butt of endless jokes, generally involving Canada being America's hat or Robin Sparkles.

 Before we get underway, an important disclosure: I am a dual citizen who was born in Canada and lives in the United States.
 I've had a pretty great time in both countries, but my allegiances lie with Canada when it comes to Olympic hockey and other equally important world events.